Cases#

 The case conversion happens in three steps:

-1. Splitting: the input text is divided into words by scanning for boundaries.
+textis divided into words by scanning for boundaries.
 Boundaries are conditions (or delimiters) that signal where one word ends and another begins.
 For instance, a boundary might detect an underscore, a change from lowercase to uppercase, or even a digit-to-letter transition.
-Each time a boundary is detected, the string is split at that position.
+Each time a boundary is detected, the string is split at that position. - Transforming: once the

 The result is the input text converted into the desired case.